 Our best option for scratching!

-For those of you who want to be able to feel the vinyl on the slipmat with a high quality turntable rather than mix with CD’s, you’ll love the Stanton T.62 Direct Drive Analog Turntable which has been designed specifically for the DJ arena.
-One of the key benefits of this direct drive turntable is its edge over traditional belt driven turntables – it allows you to go between 33 and 45 rpm in the blink of an eye!
+For those of you who want to be able to feel the vinyl on the slipmat with a high-quality turntable rather than mix with CD’s, you’ll love the Pioneer PLX-500 Direct Drive Turntable which has been designed specifically for the DJ arena.
+One of the key benefits of this direct drive turntable is its edge over traditional belt-driven turntables – it allows you to go between 33 and 45 rpm in the blink of an eye!
 Not feeling the vibe?
 Just switch it up with the brushless motor which has been designed with longevity in mind offering up many years of accurate usage.
 For those who love listening to vinyl – you’ll be horrified to know that the straight tone arm can support cartridges up to 10g – so those heavy scratchers will absolutely love it – just don’t let your vinyl collector friends know you’re scrubbing your favourite records.
-A set of high quality RCA cables, a Stanton branded slip-mat and a dust cover are thrown in for good measure too – so you’re gig ready straight out of the box.

 One thing to be aware of is the +/- 10% tempo range, which can be restrictive if you’re doing more creative mixing – but overall it’s a great starting point for those who want to move into the live arena.”